skulumani/skulumani.github.io/about.md

 {% endcomment %}

-I am a GNC Engineer at [Northrop Grumman](https://www.northropgrumman.com/).
+I am a GNC Engineer at [Johns Hopkins University Applied Physics Lab](https://www.jhuapl.edu).
-At Northrop Grumman, I support a wide range of engineering and development projects related to some/all of the following areas:
+At JHU/APL, I support a wide range of engineering and development projects related to some/all of the following areas:
 * Inertial Navigation
 * Sensor Fusion
 * State Estimation